-If you are a practicing bartender, your primary function is always sales, the secondary is cocktail conversion.
+If you are a practising bartender, your primary function is always sales, the secondary is cocktail conversion.
 This means that even though you may really like a Margarita that cockles your face, statistically most people do not.
 That means a little sweetness will keep people coming back.
 If you do find a person who likes some pucker power in their Margarita, you can always add more lime juice to balance it out, and then adjust their next order.

 Using agave nectar as a sweetener has become a popular choice for bartenders lately.
 There is nothing wrong with it and on the surface, it probably does compliment the flavours of tequila but it is expensive and other than the agave connection doesn’t add much to the cocktail.

 Margarita Salt Rim

 The salt rim is one of the key elements of a Margarita.
 Otherwise, it’s just a Tequila Kamikaze.
 Choosing a decent salt will help the drink.
 I like to use a flaked sea salt because the larger crystals dissolve slower on the tongue and don’t overpower your palate like regular, fine grain, table salt.
 Koshering salt works fine but is almost the same as common table salt, just larger grain.
 If you are feeling creative, you can pick up gourmet sea salts like Himalayan Pink, Grey Sea Salt, Fleur de Sel or Bolivian Rose Salt.
 For something fascinating try finding Vanilla Fleur de Sel or Bali Coconut and Lime Smoked Sea Salt.

 The vanilla salt rim, even though none traditional, is a great way to increase perceived sweetness.
 Just using the aroma of vanilla has been scientifically proven to make people believe their drink is sweeter than it is, and it pairs well with tequila and lime.